Fellow Since 1998

-This profile was prepared when Yogendra Singh was elected to the Ashoka Fellowship in 1998.
+This description of Yogendra Singh's work was prepared when Yogendra Singh was elected to the Ashoka Fellowship in 1998.

 The New Idea